Detecting micro fractures: A comprehensive comparison of conventional and machine-learning based segmentation methods

-Despite these promising results from the use of a machine learning scheme there is still room for improvement.
-In a machine learning based scheme, apart from improving the architecture of the training model which significantly affects the efficiency and output of the model \cite{Khryashchev2018}, one major issue is how we can provide a truth data.
-In most applications \cite{Shorten2019, Roberts2019, Zhou2019, Alqahtani2020}, this was performed based on subjective manual annotation which would consume noticeable time and effort of an expert.
-This manual annotation is hardly the best approach, especially in our application which contains sophisticated shapes of fracture networks and low contrast features due to the low density of air within the small volume of a fracture.
-Although in the work of Furat et al. the authors cleverly provided the truth data by means of {3DXRD}, this approach requires additional scans and even the facilities to perform the process properly.
+Despite these promising results from the use of machine learning schemes, there is still room for improvement.
+In a machine learning-based scheme, apart from improving the architecture of the training model, which significantly affects the efficiency and output of the model \cite{Khryashchev2018}, one major issue is the provision of a ground-truth data-set.
+In most applications \cite{Shorten2019,Roberts2019,Zhou2019,Alqahtani2020} this was performed based on subjective manual annotation which would consume noticeable time and effort of an expert.
+This manual annotation is hardly the best approach, especially in our application which contains sophisticated shapes of fracture networks and low contrast features due to the low density of air within the small volume of a fracture \cite{Furat2019}.